Anveshana - Yoga Research

 Children will receive $50 compensation upon study completion.

 We are inviting participants for the study on yoga and its effects on children with ADHD.
-The study starts in September 2024 and we will be taking enrollment throughout the year.
-Classes will be conducted in SF Bay Area (CA), Los Angeles area (CA), Dallas Texas, and possibly other parts of the USA (TBD).
+The study starts in September 2024, and we will be taking enrollment throughout the year.
+Classes will be conducted in the SF Bay Area (CA), Los Angeles area (CA), Dallas, Texas, and possibly other parts of the USA (TBD).

 Eligibility Requirements